List of satanic ritual abuse allegations: Minnesota

 The first such case occurred in Jordan, Minnesota, in 1983, where several children made allegations against an unrelated man and their parents.
 The man confessed and then identified a number of the children's parents as perpetrators.
-Ultimately twenty-four adults were charged with child abuse though only three went to trial with two acquittals and one conviction.
+Ultimately, twenty-four adults were charged with child abuse, though only three went to trial with two acquittals and one conviction.
 Despite strong medical findings of sexual assault, all other charges were dropped after the young child witnesses decompensated under the duress of the criminal trial.

-During the investigation, the children made allegations regarding the manufacturing of child pornography, ritualistic animal sacrifice, coprophagia, urophagia and infanticide, at which point the Federal Bureau of Investigation was alerted.
+During the investigation, the children made allegations regarding the manufacturing of child pornography, ritualistic animal sacrifice, coprophagia, urophagia, and infanticide, at which point the Federal Bureau of Investigation was alerted.
 No criminal charges resulted from the FBI investigation, and in his review of the case, the Attorney General noted that the initial investigation by the local police and county attorney was so poor that it had destroyed the opportunity to fully investigate the children's allegations.

-Judge Antonin Scalia referred to the Minnesota case in his summation on a later case, and stated, "[t]here is no doubt that some sexual abuse took place in Jordan; but there is no reason to believe it was as widespread as charged," and cited the repeated, well-intentioned but coercive techniques used by the investigators as damaging to the investigation.
-The bizarre allegations of the children, the ambiguities of the investigation and the unsuccessful prosecutions were widely covered by the media.
+Judge Antonin Scalia referred to the Minnesota case in his summation of a later case and stated, "[t]here is no doubt that some sexual abuse took place in Jordan, but there is no reason to believe it was as widespread as charged," and cited the repeated, well-intentioned but coercive techniques used by the investigators as damaging to the investigation.
+The bizarre allegations of the children, the ambiguities of the investigation, and the unsuccessful prosecutions were widely covered by the media.
 A number of accused parents confessed to sexually abusing their children, received immunity, and underwent treatment for sexual abuse, while parental rights for six other children in the case were terminated.

 Louisiana

-In December 2007, Austin Trey Bernard was found guilty of raping his son and daughter, convicted on the basis of three previous confessions and a detailed diary of his actions although he pleaded not guilty.
+In December 2007, Austin Trey Bernard was found guilty of raping his son and daughter, convicted on the basis of three previous confessions and a detailed diary of his actions, although he pleaded not guilty.
 The allegations came to light upon the confession of one of the defendants.
-Bernard confessed the sexual abuse of his children as well as claiming to have participated in satanically themed ritualistic abuse including the use of animal parts and blood.